PhilSwiss/chartist/README.md

        -r, --resolution   resolution of imagefile with rendered text (x or x and y) -c, --color        backgroundcolor of imagefile with rendered text (R G B) -v, --version      show version info
-       -h, --help         show this help           [paths [paths ...]]
+       -h, --help         show this help

     The optional arguments are only needed if autodetection of size, resolution or color doesnt meet the required needs.
 The rendered image will only be saved, if an outputfile (-o/--output) is set.
 Otherwise the image will be shown by the os.
-    The mappingtable is also a textfile containing all letters, symbols, etc. in the same order as they are positioned in the imagefile.
+    The mappingtable is just a textfile containing all letters, symbols, etc. in the same order as they are positioned in the imagefile.

     examples: